Pramit726/Comp-generator/README.md

 **If you want to add the API keys**

-- Create .env file in the AWS server using  touch .env.
+- Create .env file in the AWS server using  touch .env

 - Next write vi .env